tinko26/ao/docs/environment/char.md

 # Characters

-The `ao_char.h` module defines a couple of functions that classify characters.
+The `ao_char.h` module provides a couple of functions that classify characters.
 Although the standard library contains similar functions, they are not available in a freestanding runtime environment.

 ## Functions